nduytg/home-docker-registry/README.md

 1. Minikube does not expose the service port correctly by default on Mac.
 It always return 127.0.0.1 as external IP.
 We can force it to use virtualbox driver to fix this.
 Source: https://github.com/kubernetes/minikube/issues/7344

 # Further improvements

+0. Can change to use NFS + PVC ReadWriteMany when we have multiple nodes

 1. Use [S3](https://docs.docker.com/registry/storage-drivers/) as backend driver for Docker registry